huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

     "message": "Phone was deleted successfully!"
 }
 ```
-8) Show the API command for “Update Phone” and provide a screenshot of the output (1 Marks)
+8) Show the API command for “Update Phone” and provide a screenshot of the output (1 Marks)<br/>
 ```bash
 Update phone (PUT)
 http put http://localhost/api/contacts/3/phones/4 name="Work"